 1. Senior Center Visits.

 When my oldest two children were 4 and 2 years old, I coordinated monthly visits to a local Senior Center.
 This monthly visit continued for six years until our move to North Carolina.
 Other homeschooling families joined us over the years, but many times we were on our own.

-At this particular senior center, there was an activity coordinator who worked with me to plan events for my kids to enjoy alongside the Seniors.
+At this particular senior center, I worked with an activity coordinator to plan events for my kids to enjoy alongside the Seniors.
 About 50% of the time we all played Bingo together.
 My kids loved winning prizes, as did the Seniors!
 During our time there we also enjoyed various visitors to the community center, including a drummer and a singer who led us in dancing and song with the Seniors.

-We also celebrated holidays with them when appropriate to the month.
+We also celebrated holidays with the seniors.
 We conducted Halloween parades there for the seniors, made Christmas cards, and had Easter Egg hunts while they watched the kids.
 David (now 9) even had a first birthday party at the Senior Center!